ishtiaqniloy/TCP-RST-VideoStreaming/README.md

 2. If server is within the same subnet, enable attacket to sniff all packets between the server and the victim: python MITM.py victim_ip server_ip
 3. Begin TCP RST attack: python RST.py victim_ip

 Documentation folder contains the design and the implementation reports.
-It also inculdes testing screenshots.
+It also inculdes diagrams and testing screenshots.